johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 | C	| 17	| 50	| 800	| 680,000	| 800 per book |
 | D	| 17	| 50	| 800	| 680,000	| 1500 per book |

-The following sets out the advantages annd disadvantages of these examples.

 ### Example A : Training Seminars ###